Skip to contents

 truth, estimate

 If data is an sf object, the names (optionally unquoted) for the columns in data containing the true and predicted values, respectively.
-If data is a SpatRaster object, either layer names or indices which will select the true and predicted layers, respectively, via terra::subset() If data is NULL, SpatRaster objects with a single layer containing the true and predicted values, respectively.
+If data is a SpatRaster object, either (quoted) layer names or indices which will select the true and predicted layers, respectively, via terra::subset() If data is NULL, SpatRaster objects with a single layer containing the true and predicted values, respectively.

 metrics